Kotlin/KEEP/proposals/stdlib/KEEP-0457-alternative-behavior-for-map-getOrElse.md

 ## Dependencies

-Only a subset of Kotlin Standard Library available on all supported platforms is required.
+Only a subset of Kotlin Standard Library available on all supported platforms is required for the proposed Map extensions.

+In order to provide the correct implementations of the proposed extensions for concurrent maps on JVM, the `Map` interface operations introduced in Java 8 are required.
+When running on Android, this will require the Android SDK level 24.
+On earlier Android versions, these operations will work but fallback to non-atomic behavior.

 ## Placement